Track Tested: Ford Shelby GT500 vs. Porsche 718 Cayman GT4

 A $74,000 Ford and a $100,000 Porsche.
 Ford named the GT500’s V-8 “Predator.”
 The 12-psi Eaton blower in that Mustang displaces nearly three-quarters as much air as the Porsche’s entire engine.
 You can order the Ford with the Carbon Track Pack ($18,500), as we tested: aero bits and anti-lift fillips, 20-inch carbon-fiber wheels (the front barrels are plasma-coated for resistance to brake heat), manually adjustable suspension paired with the standard electronically adjustable shocks, track-ready Michelin Pilot Sport Cup 2s.

-The GT4 can be had with Cup 2s.
+The GT4 comes stock with Cup 2s.
 It’s also rear-drive and adjustable for setup.
 Other similarities are thin on the ground.
 The Porsche’s engine is essentially the twin-turbo 3.0-liter from the latest 911, bored and stroked, minus the turbos.
 Its heads, manifolds, rods, and pistons are new.
-The front axle is ported over virtually unchanged from the more expensive 911 GT3, Porsche’s only other naturally aspirated sports car.
+The front axle is ported over virtually unchanged from the previous version of the more expensive 911 GT3.
 Where the Ford offers only a fiendishly effective seven-speed twin-clutch, the GT4 can be had with either a superb six-speed manual, or, new for 2021, an excellent seven-speed twin-clutch.

 In one corner, the most powerful engine ever bolted into a mass-produced Ford.
 In the other, an expensive Stuttgart flyweight.
 Remarkably, these machine turn and stop with each other.
 Which do you need?
 More important—since road cars aimed at track duty are a luxury—which do you want?